Skip to content

 }

-1. Create a Velero-specific credential file (credentials-velero) in your local directory:
+1. Create a specific credentials file for velero (credentials-velero) in a local directory:

 [default]